-A university-wide agreement for self-managed cloud services are nearing completion for Amazon Web Services (AWS) and Microsoft Azure.
-Once complete, the MSU community will benefit from discounted rates, enhanced security, and improved terms and conditions for faculty, staff, and departmental use.
+Michigan State has a university-wide agreement for self-managed cloud services for Amazon Web Services (AWS) and Microsoft Azure.
+These agreements provide the MSU community with discounted rates, enhanced security, and improved terms and conditions for faculty, staff, and departmental use.
+To begin using these services, a cloud services request form should be submitted.

 These cloud services offer exceptional compute power, database storage, content delivery, and other functionality for scalability and growth.
 Solutions include high reliability, low-cost, Infrastructure-as-a-Service (IaaS) and Platform-as-a-Service (Paas) to fill a range of needs including basic servers, long-term data storage, mobile application development, and storing and analyzing large volumes of data.
 Benefits include: